ASP.NET MVC Programming for Experienced C# Programmers

 Students Will Learn:

-- ASP.NET MVC Application Architecture
+- Architecture of ASP.NET MVC web applications

-- Deploying ASP.NET MVC Sites
+- Creating and debugging ASP.NET MVC routines

 This course teaches students how to leverage the power of the Model-View-Controller design pattern with the ASP.NET MVC Framework to separate the layers of a web application.
 Students will use the ASMX and Razor view engines to design a user interface.
 Students will learn how to build models to manage an application's data layer using both the Entity Framework and LINQ to SQL.
 Students will also learn how to build controllers containing action methods to manage communication between views and models.